Aye Cho

 In August 1948, a large number of Communist insurgents troops were advancing along the Pyay-Yangon road to attack and seize the city of Yangon.
-At around 7 pm on 19 August 1948, communists forces arrived at Po Tha Aung Gon Bridge near Nattalin, and met with a strong resistance from the soldiers of the No. 21 Union Military Police Battalion that was stationed in Nattalin.
+On 19 August 1948, communists forces arrived at Po Tha Aung Gon Bridge near Nattalin, and met with a strong resistance from the soldiers of the No. 21 Union Military Police Battalion that was stationed in Nattalin.
 Commanding Officer of the battalion Major.
 Aye Cho led his troops to courageously defend the bridge and the town, which was critical for communists forces to advance towards Yangon.
 Despite overwhelming number of enemy forces, which outnumbered his small police battalion 30 to 1.
 The men of the No.21 UMP under the leadership of Major.
 Aye Cho fought back ferociously and as result the enemy had to retreat from the bridge.
 Major.
 Aye Cho was mortally wounded in the battle and he died on the morning of 21 August 1948.
 For his supreme sacrifice, valiant courage and uncommon valour, Major Aye Cho was awarded Aung San Thuriya medal posthumously.